danielandresgp/danielandresgp.github.io/_pages/research.md

    My interests is now twofold:
-   a.
-Studying the connection between stable allocations and continuous $\Xi$-Fleming—Viot processes, as well as its  applications to population genetics and epidemics modeling.
+   1. Studying the connection between stable allocations and continuous $\Xi$-Fleming—Viot processes, as well as its  applications to population genetics and epidemics modeling.
-   b.
-Studying percolation of other models and graphs, as this my favorite topic in all of probability!
+   2. Studying percolation of other models and graphs, as this my favorite topic in all of probability!

 Most of my research revolves around local measures of information, like the active information